XenCSE/lecture_demo_repo_config/README.md

 I think this is very very very very cool

 * Item 1
-* Item two
+* Item two - I like math vs writing good job.
 * Item 3

 Numbered list

-1. First Item
+1. First Item - Maybe we should do this too.
 2. 2nd Item
 3. Third Item